cons0le7/hyperpixel4-kali/README.md

 HyperPixel 4.0 is an 800x480 or 720x720 pixel DPI display for Raspberry Pi, with optional capacitive touchscreen.

 *This fork has been created to simplify setup of HyperPixel 4.0 screen with kali OS.
-I've got this working with 64 bit Kali ARM 2024.3 for Raspberry Pi 4b with rectangular screen (kali-linux-2024.3-raspberry-pi-arm64.img.xz) I am unsure if this will work for any other model or OS version.
+I've got this working with 64 bit Kali ARM 2024.3 for Raspberry Pi 4b with rectangular screen (kali-linux-2024.3-raspberry-pi-arm64.img.xz) I have not been able to test this with any other RPi model or OS version.
 Any feedback / bug reports would be greatly appreciated.*

 I have got this working thanks to [Massi361](https://github.com/Massi361)'s solution posted here: https://github.com/pimoroni/hyperpixel/issues/52